Snow clearing priorities

 Transit stops and parking lots

-Strathcona County Transit bus stops are cleared in conjunction with sidewalks and trails.
+Strathcona County Transit bus stops are cleared along with sidewalks and trails.
 Priority is given to stops located along arterial roads and then those located along collector roads.

 Stay in the know